Nitika2334/Rule_Engine_App/README.md

 ## Data Storage

 Rules and metadata are stored in a database.
-MongoDB is well-suited here due to its flexibility and JSON-like document storage format.
+PostgreSQL is well-suited here due to its powerful SQL compliance, robust relational structure, and support for complex queries and data integrity.

 ### Example Schema